Luigi Mangione's state terrorism charges dismissed in UnitedHealthcare CEO's murder, judge rules

 "We respect the Court's decision and will proceed on the remaining nine counts, including Murder in the Second Degree," the Manhattan District Attorney's office said in a statement after the ruling.

-The defense also wants evidence from Mangione's backpack, including a gun and notebook, to be suppressed, claiming the contents were obtained without a search warrant.
+The defense also wants to suppress evidence from Mangione's backpack, including a gun and notebook, claiming it was obtained without a search warrant.
 Prosecutors deny the allegations and have asked the judge to force Mangione's lawyers to say whether they will pursue an insanity defense or introduce psychiatric evidence.

+The defense also wants statements Mangione made to law enforcement suppressed because his attorneys allege officers failed to provide Miranda warnings, and don't want non-eyewitness identification testimony at trial, meaning someone who was not a witness to an alleged crime who makes an identification from a picture or video.

-The judge did not rule on either of those issues Tuesday, but said hearings in the case will begin on Dec.
-1. The hearings will determine whether statements he made to police and the physical evidence they obtained will be allowed and whether non-witnesses can testify.
+The judge did not rule on any of those issues Tuesday, but said hearings on each will begin on Dec.
+1.